 Cord blood metabolic profile and infant anthropometry at 6 months of age

-Of those biochemical variable, which were significantly associated with neonatal body composition, clusters of phosphatidylcholines and adiponectin were linearly associated with infant weight and length z-scores at 6 months of age (Figure 2, Supplement Table 5).
+Of those biochemical variables, which were significantly associated with neonatal body composition, clusters of phosphatidylcholines and adiponectin were linearly associated with infant weight and length z-scores at 6 months of age (Figure 2, Supplement Table 5).
 In particular, LPC 16.1 and 18.1 were linearly associated with infant weight z-scores at 6 months of age (Figure 2, Supplement Table 5).
 Cord IGF-I was linearly associated with infant weight z-scores, BMI z-score and mid upper arm circumference z-score (Figure 2, Supplement Table 5).
 Cord leptin and triglycerides were negatively associated with infant mid-upper arm circumference z-scores following adjustment for maternal and infant confounding (Figure 2, Supplement Table 5).
 There were no associations between cord insulin, glucose, C-peptide and IL-6 with infant anthropometry at 6 months of age (Figure 2, Supplement Table 5).

 For every unit increase in principal components of phosphatidylcholines, the odds of catch up growth at 6 months of age increased by 1.35 (1.04 to 1.75), whereas leptin decreased by 0.33 (0.17 to 0.52) (Supplement Table 6).
 IGF-1 and leptin were positively associated with increased odds of catch down growth at 6 months of age (Supplement Table 6).